caltechlibrary/iga/README.md

 ## Quick start

 No matter whether IGA is run locally on your computer or as a GitHub Action, in both cases it must be provided with a personal access token (PAT) for your InvenioRDM server.
 Getting one is the first step.

 ### Getting an InvenioRDM token

 <img src="https://github.com/caltechlibrary/iga/raw/main/docs/_static/media/get-invenio-pat.png" width="60%" align="right">

-1. Log in to your InvenioRDM account.
+1. Log in to your InvenioRDM account
-2. Find the _Applications_ page for your account.
+2. Go to the _Applications_ page in your account profile
-3. Click the <kbd>New token</kbd> button next to "Personal access tokens" on the _Applications_ page.
+3. Click the <kbd>New token</kbd> button next to "Personal access tokens"
-4. Name your token (the name does not matter) and click the <kbd>Create</kbd> button.
+4. On the page that is shown after you click that button, name your token (the name does not matter) and click the <kbd>Create</kbd> button
-5. After InvenioRDM creates and displays the token, **copy it to a safe location** because InvenioRDM will not show it again.
+5. After InvenioRDM creates and shows you the token, **copy it to a safe location** because InvenioRDM will not show it again

 ### Configuring and running IGA locally